Terms of Service

 Appointments must be scheduled in advance.

-Missed appointments without prior notice (no-shows) will be charged the full session fee, payable before the next session.
+Missed appointments without prior notice (no-shows) will be charged the full session fee.

-Clients using NDIS funding will be charged cancellation fees in line with the current NDIS Pricing Arrangements and Price Limits.
+Clients using NDIS funding will be charged cancellation, rescheduling, and no-show fees in line with current NDIS guidelines.

 4. Fees and Payments

-Fees will be discussed during the initial consultation.
+Fees will be discussed during the first consultation.

-Clients using NDIS funding must confirm whether their plan is self-managed, plan-managed, or NDIA-managed before booking.
+Clients using NDIS funding are required to confirm whether their plan is self-managed, plan-managed, or NDIA-managed prior to booking and to provide the relevant details.

-Sunflower Psychology Services is not responsible for delays or changes in rebate policies or eligibility.
+Sunflower Psychology Services is not responsible for any delays, changes, or decisions relating to rebate eligibility or funding policies.

 6. Telehealth Services

-Telehealth (video or phone) services are available for eligible clients in line with AHPRA, Medicare, and NDIS guidelines.
+Telehealth (video or phone) services are available for eligible clients in line with Medicare and NDIS guidelines.

 Clients must ensure a stable internet connection, a private space, and necessary technology.